rsthn/rose-core/README.md

 # Expression Functions

-Rose comes with a hyper powerful expression evaluator (located in the `Expr` class), based on a lisp-like (or clojure-like if you would) language known as Violet.
-There are several built-in expression functions and you can find all of them in the [Expr.md](./Expr.md) file.
+Rose comes with a powerful expression evaluator (located in the `Expr` class), based on a lisp-like (or clojure-like if you would) language variation known as Violet.
+There are several built-in functions and you can find all of them in the [Documentation](./docs).

 <br/>

 # FAQ

-**Q: If there is no need to write host-language code, what happens when I need something new that is not doable using current expressions?**
+**Q: If there is no need to write host-language code, what happens when I need something new that is not doable using current functions?**

 A: Given such case, you're free to build your own Rose-extensions in the host-language, and use it in any expression.
 Read our extensions documentation for more information.